DavidBruant/usefulStackTrace/readme.md

 # usefulStackTrace

-A little script to have error
+A little script to have good error stack traces in Firefox.

 # Make it work